ben-gibson/GitLink/README.md

       Preferences → Version Control (see unregistered roots)

-To open the current file in the default browser:
+The actions live under the Git menu and in the editor, project view and editor tab context menus:

-      View → Open in (your selected host) or
+      Git → Open in (your selected platform)
+      Git → Copy (your selected platform) link
+      Git → Copy (your selected platform) Markdown link

+The current file can also be opened from the select-in popup:

-      Select in... → Browser (GitLink)
+      Select in... → (your selected platform)

-Additional shortcuts are available including from the editor gutter and Git log window.
+Additional shortcuts are available from the editor gutter, the annotation gutter and the Git log window.

 A URL can be generated in one of the following ways: